 At Beauty Within, we offer therapeutic Botox® treatment for Chronic Migraine.
 Botox® Therapeutic has been approved by Health Canada for the treatment of chronic migraine headaches since 2011.
-Candidacy for treatment is dependant upon physician assessment and fulfilling criteria for treatment.
+Candidacy for treatment is dependent upon physician assessment and fulfilling criteria for treatment.

 Botox® is indicated for the prophylaxis of headaches in adult patients with Chronic Migraine (≥ 15 days per month with headache lasting 4 hours a day or longer).